fredgibbs/fredgibbs.github.io/courses/premodern-medicine/fall-2015/schedule.md

 ## Week 11
 # Plague and Disease
 - M: Jon Arrizabalaga, “Facing the Black Death: Perceptions and Reactions of University Medical Practitioners,” in Practical Medicine from Salerno to the Black Death (Cambridge University Press, 1989), 237–88.
-- W: Selections from medieval accounts of the Black Death
+- W: Selections from medieval accounts of the Black Death.
+Look at the Horrox reading in Zotero; skim the introduction PDF; read more carefully the explanations PDF.
 - F: Daniel Antoine, “The Archaeology of ‘Plague,’” Medical History.
 Supplement, no. 27 (2008): 101–14;  Stephanie Haensch et al., “Distinct Clones of Yersinia Pestis Caused the Black Death,” ed.
 Nora J. Besansky, PLoS Pathogens 6, no. 10 (October 7, 2010).

 ## Week 12
-# Exploration and Medicine
+# Wikipedia and Medieval Medicine
 - M: What does Wikipedia say about medieval medicine?
+Come to class prepared to discuss the impression and knowledge base for medieval medicine that Wikipedia offers.
+READ WIDELY!
-- W: Form working groups; plan articles/revisions; create bibliographies; identify (and request) scholarly sources.
+- W: Come to class with specific articles in mind to edit or create; we will coordinate our efforts during class time.
 - F: Nancy Siraisi, “Oratory and Rhetoric in Renaissance Medicine,” Journal of the History of Ideas 65, no. 2 (2004): 191–211.

 ## Week 13